breadthe/chasingcode.dev/source/uses.md

 description: Hardware, software, and gear I use on a daily basis
 ---

-A comprehensive list of my favorite hardware, software, and gear, from the perspective of a Laravel/PHP and Vue/Svelte/JavaScript full stack developer, updated for **2020**.
+A comprehensive list of my favorite hardware, software, and gear, from the perspective of a Laravel/PHP and Vue/Svelte/JavaScript full stack developer, updated for **2023**.

 ## Work hardware

 I prefer coding on Macs, exclusively.
 While I've coded successfully on PCs, I find that I'm a lot more productive, have a lot less frustrations, and my dev tools just work on a Mac.

+- Personal laptop 1: [2020 MacBook Air M1](https://amzn.to/3k7K3Xe) 8-core GPU, 16GB RAM, 512 GB SSD
-- Day job laptop: [2019 MacBook Pro 16"](https://amzn.to/33A3Hmm) 2.4 GHz 8-core Intel Core i9, 32GB RAM, 1TB SSD
+- Personal laptop 2: [2019 MacBook Pro 16"](https://amzn.to/33A3Hmm) 2.4 GHz 8-core Intel Core i9, 32GB RAM, 1TB SSD
-- Personal laptop: [2020 MacBook Air M1](https://amzn.to/3k7K3Xe) 8-core GPU, 16GB RAM, 512 GB SSD

 ## Mac peripherals/accessories

+- Monitor: [LG UltraFine 27UN850-W](https://amzn.to/3Ylbu2T) 27" 4K (3840x2160) IPS USB-C monitor - I reviewed it [here](/blog/lg-ultrafine-27un850-w-monitor-on-mac-setup-review).
-- Wireless keyboard: [Apple Magic Keyboard 2](https://amzn.to/2y01l4D) - best coding keyboard I've ever used
+- Wireless keyboard: [Apple Magic Keyboard 2](https://amzn.to/2y01l4D) - best coding keyboard I've ever used.
-- Wireless trackpad: [Apple Magic Trackpad 2](https://amzn.to/33Chitn) - Apple has the best trackpad implementation of any manufacturer, and the wireless one is an absolute must for trackpad fans
+- Wireless trackpad: [Apple Magic Trackpad 2](https://amzn.to/33Chitn) - Apple has the best trackpad implementation of any manufacturer, and the wireless one is an absolute must for trackpad fans.
-- USB-C dongle (for 16" Mac): [VAVA USB-C Hub](https://amzn.to/3dpKOaz) 8-in-1 4K HDMI, 1Gbps RJ45 ethernet port, USB 3.0, SD/TF card reader, 100W charging port
+- USB-C dongle (for 16" Mac): [VAVA USB-C Hub](https://amzn.to/3dpKOaz) 8-in-1 4K HDMI, 1Gbps RJ45 ethernet port, USB 3.0, SD/TF card reader, 100W charging port.
 - 2020 M1 MacBook Air case: [IBENZER New 2020 MacBook Air 13 inch Case M1 A2337 A2179 A1932](https://amzn.to/2ZDtclu) - excellent transparent case that shows off the Mac chassis.
-Comes with a screen protector that is fairly easy to install, as well as a silicone keyboard skin thin enough to make typing feel natural
+Comes with a screen protector that is fairly easy to install, as well as a silicone keyboard skin thin enough to make typing feel natural.
 - 16" MacBook Pro case: [MOSISO MacBook Pro 16 inch Case, Crystal Clear](https://amzn.to/3bdWmLZ) - while the laptop was purchased by the company I work for, I wanted to protect it with a case as well as being able to put whatever stickers I want on it.
 I'm very happy with this case - it also comes with a screen protector and a keyboard cover if you're into that sort of thing.

 ## Mac/development software